 For the sixth year in a row, we researched over 100 top men's trail running shoes, eventually selecting the 25 best and most popular for inclusion here.
-Some of these shoes are holdovers that have not been updated in the past year, while others are new releases in the spring of 2019, and still more were updated or newly released later in 2019 and added in during the fall season.
+Some of these shoes are holdovers that have not been updated in the past year, while others are new releases.

 We have tested each of the shoes against each other over the course of many winter, spring, summer, and fall months running in a variety of terrain.
 The home base for testing this year was the high desert of central Oregon, based around the outdoor-friendly town of Bend.
 Within a reasonable distance are lots of dry pinion/juniper forests and rocky canyons crisscrossed by trails that are run-able all winter, with the Ponderosa Pine forested trails of the east side of the Cascades also close at hand.
 A short drive away allows for testing in the wet and lush Cascade mountains, a completely different environment both psychologically and in terms of the demands placed on the feet and shoes, although waiting for the snow to melt in the spring requires patience.
 We also tested shoes on many road trips and travels around the world, including the San Juan Islands of Washington, the Coast Range of British Columbia, the San Juan and Sangre de Cristo ranges of Colorado, and on the dry trails surrounding our favorite limestone climbing areas in Catalunya, Spain.